EdsonLucas/lightbox-portfolio/README.md

 <script src="cubeportfolio/main.js" type="text/javascript"></script>
 ```

-To make this simple, you can add this code in the end of your portfolio file.
+To make this simple, you must add this code in the end of your portfolio file (if you have a stylized portfolio, you do not want to break his layout, do you?).

 ```
 <div id="js-grid-full-width" class="cbp" style="display: none;">